bizonix/common/doc/router.md

 Route Definition Syntax:

   - Each member of the supplied array should be a key-value pair such as below:

-    '[METHOD] [HOST]/parts/of/address/(placeholder1)/(placeholder2)/etc' => 'callback',
+    `'[METHOD] [HOST]/parts/of/address/(placeholder1)/(placeholder2)/etc' => 'callback'`

-  - If a method (GET, POST, HEAD) is specified, only those requests that use the correct method will be passed to the callback.
+  - If a method (GET, POST, HEAD) is specified, only requests that use the correct method will be passed to the callback.
 This is a good way to distinguish between GET and POST requests to the same URL.

-  - If a hostname is specified, only those requests that use the same hostname (domain) will be passed to the callback.
+  - If a hostname is specified, only requests that use the same hostname (domain) will be passed to the callback.
 This is a good way to distinguish between requests to different aliases.

   - Placeholders or regular expressions enclosed in parentheses will be evaluated